Bennett Spring Construction Updates

 How will we continue to provide a fishing opportunity?

-Hatchery staff will haul fish from Montauk and Shepherd of the Hills and stock directly into the spring branch multiple times during the week.
+To meet the stocking needs at Bennett, hatchery staff will haul fish from Montauk and Shepherd of the Hills and coordinate deliveries from a private producer to stock directly into the spring branch 2-3 times during the week, dependent upon projected tag sales.
 Stocking will occur after the siren ends fishing for the day.

 How are you stocking if there is no water in the hatchery to hold fish / why don’t you have fish in the hatchery runs?